 Reserved Seating Policy and Procedure

 The Registrar reserves the right to limit or not issue reserved seating passes.
-The RCMP Officer who is responsible for the security in the courtroom may revoke reserved seating privileges in individual cases as circumstances warrant.
+In select cases, it may be necessary to limit the number of seating passes.
+The Registry and RCMP Officers may revoke reserved seating privileges in individual cases as circumstances warrant.

 Reserved seating procedure

 1 Obtaining Reserved Seating

 1.1 A counsel for a party before the Court may obtain two reserved seating passes for their client on the morning of the hearing when that counsel registers at the Registry.

 1.2 If a counsel for a party before the Court wishes to obtain more than two reserved seating passes, that counsel must write to the Registrar to request the additional number of passes no later than two weeks before the scheduled hearing date of the appeal.